 After Wanaka, you’ll come to the beautiful town of Arrowtown.
 This is a great place to stop for lunch, as there are plenty of cafes and restaurants to choose from.
 The Arrowtown Service Station is also a great option for those wanting to fill up on petrol, as the prices here are very reasonable.

 Then it’s on to the final stop on your journey, the Auckland Service Station.
 This station is located right in the heart of Auckland, so it’s a great place to fill up before heading back to your accommodation.
 The prices here are also very reasonable, making it a great option for budget-minded travelers.

 So there you have it, a guide to the best gas stations along the Queenstown to Auckland road trip.
 With so many options to choose from, you’re sure to find the perfect place to fill up your tank.
-And with prices that are very reasonable, you can rest assured that you’re getting great value for your money.
+And with very reasonable prices, you can rest assured that you’re getting great value for your money.

 The trip takes you through some of the most beautiful scenery in the world, and you’ll get to experience firsthand the friendly Kiwi culture.
 Auckland is a great city to end the trip, as it has a lot to offer in terms of nightlife, culture, and food.

 I’m James Brad, the founder of Travare.
 I’m a traveler and lover of all things travel.
 I started Travare because I wanted to share my passion for travel with the world.